codeyfour/FlightSurety/README.md

+#Versions used:

+solidity ^0.4.25;
+Truffle v5.0.19 (core: 5.0.19)
+Solidity - ^0.4.24 (solc-js)
+Node v10.5.0
+Web3.js v1.0.0-beta.37

+#Note for examiner :
+-The user interface is basic due to lack of time.
+It only shows exactly what is required per rubrics (1) Passenger can purchcase insurance, 2) Trigger contract to request flight status update.
+Everything else is displayed within unit tests (including unit tests for 1 and 2 mentioned above).

+-The results of passenger purchasing insurance are shown on thet top of the screen, so scroll to the top to see purchase confirmation from a callback.

 # FlightSurety

 FlightSurety is a sample application project for Udacity's Blockchain course.

-## Versions used:

-'solidity ^0.4.25'
-'Truffle v5.0.19 (core: 5.0.19)'
-'Solidity - ^0.4.24 (solc-js)'
-'Node v10.5.0'
-'Web3.js v1.0.0-beta.37'
-'Ganche 1.3.0'

-## Note for examiner :
--The user interface only shows exactly what is required per rubrics (1) Passenger can purchcase insurance, 2) Trigger contract to request flight status update.
-Everything else is displayed within unit tests (including unit tests for 1 and 2 mentioned above).

--The results of passenger purchasing insurance are shown on thet top of the screen, so scroll to the top to see purchase confirmation from a callback.

 ## Install